 - Those who are uncomfortable, and try to hide that fact

 You may think I am one of the second, but miraculously my lack of formal education never really bothered me.
-It mostly bothers other people, it bothers those on the same pay scale as myself holding master degrees, but personally while they went to college, I saved for my first home, then my second, I travelled the world, I learned languages; so who was actually getting an education and really ahead of the game depends on your point of view.
+It mostly bothers other people, those on the same pay scale as myself holding master degrees, but personally while they went to college, I saved for my first home, then my second, I travelled the world, I learned languages; so who was actually getting an education and getting ahead of the game actually depends on your point of view.
 Not to mention there are those with astronomical student loans whose parents could not or would not help their children get an education.
-19 Billion in Canada in total, but the average person starts life with $40,000 after uni which starts to increase if you do not start to pay it back immediately.
-When starting to work and trying to survive on an entry level position an added cost of $150/month on loans can mean eating or not.
+19 Billion in Canada in total, but the average person starts life with $40,000 in debt after uni which starts to increase if you do not start to pay it back immediately once in your field.
+When starting to work and trying to survive on an entry level position and an added cost of $150/month on loans can mean eating or not.

 The second group tends to display a bit more arrogance, as they are fearful of letting the cat out of the bag.
 Typically human behaviour shows us that we act out when we feel threatened.
 There are many people who build their entire foundation solely based on their skill-set, and have a deep rooted need to keep their place at work and thus their imaginary fixed place in society.

 I have recently witnessed many such ‘well-educated’ people expressing what they believe to be their superiority.
 I use the term educated loosely here because isn’t life an education, the school of hard knocks, the choices we make and the work we do.
 We are constantly absorbing from each other in different situation, learning as we go, and developing ourselves.
 However, some hide behind their degree, pointing out the faults of others trying to make themselves feel a little bit better about themselves; usually when someone who is less educated comes along who can do their job just a little bit better.
 That uncomfortable feeling sets in.
 The security they think they earned, worked for or created is not as safe as they had anticipated.